evrythng/reactor-screenly/README.md

    through this process.
 2. Add the screen to a group - playlists are displayed on a group basis.
 3. Create a playlist for each EVRYTHNG product to be displayed.
-4. Add the product's assets (images, web pages, etc.) for each product to its corresponding playlist.
+4. Add the product's content (images, web pages, etc.) for each product to its corresponding playlist.
 5. Create a default playlist, and add a generic asset(s) to be shown when no products have been scanned recently, such as brand logos/information.